 By preschool age, children are making new discoveries every day and increasing their independence.
 Preschool is a critically important step in preparing children for kindergarten.
-YWCA New Britain's preschool program helps to prepare children for kindergarten by offering developmentally appropriate ways to learn new skills within a play-based learning environment.
+YWCA New Britain's full-time and part-time preschool programs helps to prepare children for kindergarten by offering developmentally appropriate ways to learn new skills within a play-based learning environment.
 Each day is filled with fun activities that help children grow socially, emotionally, physically, and cognitively.

-Teachers plan activities while considering the needs of individual children, the needs of the group, and the goals set forth in The Connecticut Preschool Assessment Framework.
-Our curriculum guide provides children with activities and experiences based upon sound theory and practice relating to children's growth and development to help them develop a love of learning.
+Teachers plan activities while considering the needs of individual children, the needs of the group, and the goals set forth in the Connecticut Early Learning and Development Standards.
+This framework guides teachers in planning varied opportunities for the children to learn with activities and experiences based on sound theory and practice relating to children's growth and development to help them develop a love of learning.

 For more information on our preschool program, contact Michelle Japs at 860-225-4681 x285 or email@example.com.

 Want to know more?
 Connect with us on Facebook, Instagram, and Twitter to see what we’re up to, special event information, promotions, resources, and much more.
 You can also give us a call, or stop in to speak to someone in person.
 We’ll be happy to help you get better acquainted with us!

 We have recently developed a part-time preschool program offered Monday through Friday from 9:00 a.m. to 12:00 p.m.
 In-person, online, and hybrid options are available with English and Arabic speaking teachers.
 Click here to view our flyer in English or Arabic.
 For more information, contact Michelle Japs at 860-225-4681 x285 or firstname.lastname@example.org.